It has been a rough week for millions in India.

-While some economists say this short-term pain is tolerable because it would benefit the economy in the long run, So far, 33 people have died, mostly owing to exhaustion from standing in long queues. critics say banning the most popular currency notes won’t address its intended purpose.
+While some economists say this short-term pain is tolerable because it would benefit the economy in the long run, critics say banning the most popular currency notes won’t address its intended purpose.
 Modi’s main aim is to weed out black money—unaccounted wealth—that accounts for 20% of GDP.

 Detractors have slammed the lack of planning—the liquidity crunch remains quite severe—and have raised doubts about whether such a move will really kill the counterfeit currency market, besides the black money market, since those hoarding wealth are more likely to hold it in real estate or gold, rather than in currency.

 The complete financial overhaul comes after 66-year-old Modi promised to weed out corruption and illegal wealth as part of his election manifesto.